 Through my Devmountain UX Bootcamp, my group made an app for lending personal items out to individuals.
 This app prompt was given to us to practice creating a mobile app.
 The app gives you full control on your price and who rents your things.
-For the full case study below, please view the PDF.
+For a downloadable presentation, please view the PDF.

 Conducting research, interviews, paper and digital wire-framing, low and high-fidelity prototyping, conducting usability studies, accounting for accessibility, and iterating on designs.

 I played a key role in choosing the design scheme of this project, including the color schedule and overall tone.
 In addition, I was the primary interaction designer, connecting most of the pages to each other culminating in prototypes.